gd32/covid_sn_app/app/details.md

 **Degree**: The number of connections each node has in the network.

-**Network N ($N$)**: The network N is defined as:

-$$ N = m + s^2/m$$

-and refers to the number of network ties per infected individual.
+**Network N**: The network N refers to the number of network ties per infected individual.
 This value differs from the population size as not all individauls in a social network are connected and that individuals with a higher degree have a higher risk of infecting others in the network.

 **R<sub>eff</sub>**: The effective reprdouction number.
 This is the average number of secondary transmissions caused by a single primary case.